amir-reza-tavakkoli/Chat-application-in-C/README.md

 ## Author Information

-Developed by _AMIR REZA TAVAKKOLI_
+Developed by _AMIR REZA TAVAKKOLI.
-Mainly developed for principles of programming course
+Mainly developed for principles of programming course.

 ## REQUIREMENTS AND RUNNING

-Any distribution of Linux mainly UBUNTU, GCC compiler For compiling in the project directory:
+Any distribution of Linux mainly UBUNTU, GCC compiler.
+For compiling in the project directory:

 ```shell